Pollock Technique™ Circumcision – Now in Perth, WA

 The Pollock Technique™ can be used for babies, boys, and men of all ages, and consists of using a Mogen clamp under long-acting local anesthetic.
 This method is quite different from the Plastibell procedure in that it is faster and there is no device left attached to the penis after the surgery.

-Doctor Newton performs Pollock Technique™ circumcisions for infants, babies, boys, teens, and adult men.
-The Pollock Technique™ circumcision operation takes only one minute for newborns – and this is 10 times quicker than most hospital circumcisions.
-This is different from the Plastibell circumcision procedure where an infant circumcision requires 10 minutes to affix the Plastibell device to the baby’s penis and it remains in place for up to 7 days.
+Doctor Newton performs Pollock Technique™ circumcisions for infants, boys, teens, and adult men.
+The Pollock Technique™ circumcision takes only minutes for newborns – and is much quicker than most hospital circumcisions using other techniques.
+For example, the Plastibell circumcision procedure requires more time to affix the Plastibell device to the baby’s penis, and it remains in place for up to 7 days.
+Our method also includes follow-up by our doctor or nurse in the hour after the procedure and again a few days later.

 We feel that Pollock Technique™ circumcision is a good option among the procedures practiced in Australia today.
 Only local anesthetic is needed and recovery time is relatively fast.
 Our method is quicker than other procedures, and has proven reliable over the past 25 years and 50,000 procedures.
 This is one of the reasons why many Perth area doctors refer their patients to our circumcision clinic.

 Gentle Procedures Perth Circumcision Procedure